Cheque fraud: Forgery

-Other cases include that of Frank Abagnale, where the perpetrator passes or attempts to pass a cheque that has been manufactured by him/herself, but which represents a non-existent account.
+Other cases include that of Frank Abagnale, where the perpetrator passes or attempts to pass a cheque that has been manufactured by themself, but which represents a non-existent account.

 Unusual cases

 Cheque washing involves the theft of a cheque in transit between the writer and recipient, followed by the use of chemicals to remove the ink representing all parts other than the signature.
 The perpetrator then fills in the blanks to his or her advantage.

 Sometimes the cheque fraud comes from an employee of the bank itself, as was the case with Suzette A. Brock, who was convicted of theft for writing five corporate cheques to her own birth name from her desk as a loan servicing agent for Banner Bank of Walla Walla, WA.

 The most notorious "bad cheque artist" of the 20th century, Frank Abagnale, devised a scheme to put incorrect MICR numbers at the bottom of the cheque he wrote, so that they would be routed to the incorrect Federal Reserve Bank for clearing.
 This allowed him to work longer in one area before his criminal activity was detected.
-In the movie Catch Me If You Can, which outlines Abagnale's crime spree, it shows Abagnale soaking plastic Pan Am airplanes in his bathtub and removing the Pan Am insignia on the toys.
+In the movie Catch Me If You Can, which outlines Abagnale's crime spree, it shows Abagnale soaking plastic Pan Am airplanes in his bathtub and removing the Pan Am insignia decals from the toys.
 He would then place the decals on the bad cheques he was writing while pretending to be a Pan Am pilot.
 The film depicts Abagnale amassing over $2.5 million, while in reality he collected just under $1,500.